-INVESTIGATIVE UNIT: Man arrested for felony hazing, allegedly connected to death of Caleb Wilson
+INVESTIGATIVE: Second student arrested for hazing, linked to death of Southern fraternity pledge

 Latest Weather Blog

-INVESTIGATIVE UNIT: Man arrested for felony hazing, allegedly connected to death of Caleb Wilson
+INVESTIGATIVE: Second student arrested for hazing, linked to death of Southern fraternity pledge

-BATON ROUGE - A second person allegedly connected to the hazing death of Southern University student Caleb Wilson was taken into custody in West Baton Rouge Parish, officials said.
+BATON ROUGE - A second student allegedly connected to the hazing death of Southern University student Caleb Wilson was taken into custody in West Baton Rouge Parish, officials said.

 The WBRZ Investigative Unit learned that Kyle Thurman was arrested by U.S. Marshals and BRPD.
 He will be booked for felony hazing.

-Thurman is the second person to be arrested.
-The first arrest in the case came Thursday night when graduate Caleb McCray was arrested for alleged criminal hazing and manslaughter.
-McCray's bond was set at $100,000, with $75,000 for manslaughter and $25,000 for criminal hazing.
+The WBRZ Investigative Unit previously reported that up to 10 people could be facing charges and Thurman is the second person to be arrested.
+The first arrest in the case came Thursday night when student Caleb McCray was arrested for alleged criminal hazing and manslaughter.
+His bond was set at $100,000.

-Authorities are still searching for Isiah Smith, who is reportedly turning himself in on Tuesday morning.
-The WBRZ Investigative Unit previously reported that up to 10 people could be facing charges.
+Authorities are still searching for student Isiah Smith, who is reportedly turning himself in on Tuesday morning.

-According to an affidavit, the men who dropped Wilson off at the hospital said that his injuries happened at North Sherwood Forest Community Park when Wilson was struck in the chest while playing basketball.
-Instead, the injuries were sustained during an alleged hazing ritual during a meeting at a Woodcrest Drive flooring company, the document says.
+According to an affidavit, Wilson and other Omega Psi Phi pledges were punched multiple times in the chest with boxing gloves by McCray, Thurman and Smith.
+Wilson collapsed after the fourth time he was punched and had a seizure before he was taken to a hospital, where he was pronounced dead.

 Trending News